 - 1.04E(1) Domicile and Residency Requirements.
 Any individual who competes in the USTA League must be domiciled within the boundaries of a USTA Sectional Association or participate through a USTA Direct Member Club.
 Residents of foreign countries who meet membership and age requirements may be invited by a USTA Section to participate in the USTA League Program provided that all such matches are played within the Section.
 Sections may create residency requirement rules to encourage and foster local league play. - 1.04E(2) Membership.
 All individuals who compete in the USTA League must be current USTA members in good standing through the local league season.
-Any individual who progresses to a championship level in the USTA League must be a current USTA member through each championship progression. - 1.04E(3) Age.
+Any individual who progresses to a championship level in the USTA League must be a current USTA member through each championship progression.
+Individuals shall only have one USTA membership account/ USTA number.
+Individuals who obtain more than one USTA membership account/ USTA number may be subject to a grievance and such suspension penalties as outlined under the League Suspension Point System. - 1.04E(3) Age.
 Players must be 18 years of age prior to participating in the USTA League program.
-Each player over the age of 18 shall have reached the required minimum age prior to or during the calendar year in which such player participates in his or her first local league. - 1.04E(4) Player Agreement.
-All players participating in the USTA League, as a condition of said participation, agree to abide and be bound by the USTA Constitution and Bylaws; the USTA LEAGUE REGULATIONS; the FRIEND AT COURT The USTA Handbook of Tennis Rules and Regulations including THE CODE and Wheelchair Rules of Tennis (unless modified by these USTA LEAGUE REGULATIONS); and the standards of good conduct, fair play and good sportsmanship. - 1.04E(5) Waiver of Claims.
-Players participating in the USTA League acknowledge the risks associated with playing competitive tennis, accept those risks voluntarily, and in consideration of their acceptance in the USTA League Program, assume all risks for bodily injury, waive all claims for injury and property damage and release and hold harmless the USTA and the host facility, their officials, employees and agents with respect to any injury or loss caused by negligence or otherwise to the fullest extent permitted by law. - 1.04F Official League Rating Program.
-The National Tennis Rating Program (NTRP) is the official system for rating levels of competition for the USTA League. - 1.04F(1) Entry.
-A player without a valid NTRP rating level in TennisLink, a returning player with an expired NTRP rating level, a Tournament Exclusive (T) rated player or a Mixed Exclusive (M) rated player who does not have a valid computer (C) rating from a previous year and chooses to participate in the Adult Division, must self-rate to be assigned a new rating, reassigned to their last expired rating or a higher rating based on their playing history to enter the USTA League Program as shown in the following table:
+Each player over the age of 18 shall have reached the required minimum age prior to or during the calendar year in which such player participates in their first local league. - 1.04E(4) Player Agreement.
+All players participating in the USTA League, as a condition of said participation, agree to abide and be bound by the USTA Constitution and Bylaws; the USTA LEAGUE REGULATIONS; the FRIEND AT COURT The USTA Handbook of Tennis Rules and Regulations including THE CODE and Wheelchair Rules of Tennis (unless modified by these USTA LEAGUE REGULATIONS); any other USTA regulations (unless modified by these USTA LEAGUE REGULATIONS); and the standards of good conduct, fair play and good sportsmanship. - 1.04E(5) Waiver of Claims.
+Players participating in the USTA League acknowledge the risks associated with playing competitive tennis, accept those risks voluntarily, and in consideration of their acceptance in the USTA League Program, assume all risks for bodily injury, waive all claims for injury and property damage and release and hold harmless the USTA and the host facility, their officials, employees and agents with respect to any injury or loss caused by negligence or otherwise to the fullest extent permitted by law.

+1.04F Official League Rating Program.
+The National Tennis Rating Program (NTRP) is the official system for rating levels of competition for the USTA League.

+1.04F(1) Entry.
+A player without a valid NTRP rating level in TennisLink, a returning player with an expired NTRP rating level, a Tournament Exclusive (T), Mixed Exclusive (M), or Automatic Appeal-Mixed or Tournament Exclusive (A) rated player who does not have a valid Computer (C) rating from a previous year, or does not have a valid Self (S) rating, and chooses to participate in the Adult Division, must self-rate to be assigned a new rating, reassigned to their last expired rating or a higher rating based on their playing history to enter the USTA League Program as shown in the following table: